New York Mandatory Education for Prescribing Controlled Substances - 3 Contact Hours

 Psychological factors that contribute to the pain should also be assessed.
-It is important for patients to have reasonable expectations about the pain and its management.
+Patients need to have reasonable expectations about pain and its management.

 All patients with chronic pain should have a complete physical examination.
-It is essential to have a baseline physical examination, so ensuing evaluations will permit the healthcare team to establish progress in how well the pain is being managed.
+It is essential to have a baseline physical examination so the ensuing evaluations permit the healthcare team to establish progress in managing the pain.

-- Hygiene, dress and appearance - those in severe pain will often have poor hygiene and be unkempt in appearance
+- Hygiene, dress, and appearance - those in severe pain often have poor hygiene and are unkempt

 - A detailed neurological examination

-- Assessment of skin and joints for redness, swelling or deformities which may help determine the location and etiology of pain
+- Assessment of skin and joints for redness, swelling, or deformities, which may help determine the location and etiology of the pain

 - Assessing for joint range of motion